Houston Play Therapist, Laura Guerra, lpc, shares tips on growing in self understanding

 Understanding ourselves and the journey that got us here can help us to communicate more efficiently with our children.
 We can then pause and first try to understand the why behind their actions.

-Here are a few tips from a Houston, TX family therapist for when you are feeling lost or confused:
+Here are a few tips from a Houston, TX Play therapist for when you are feeling lost or confused:

 - First, ask yourself what could have led your child to react this way?
 If you truly don’t know, aim to discover it.